 Campers outside these areas may not have access to camp transportation, or may live closer to another Camp Quality Camp.

 Camp Quality Northwestern Ontario is Proudly Accredited By:

-Camp Quality Canada’s National Support Centre is made up of 6 professionals involved in all aspects of establishing and supporting each of our 8 programs nationwide as well as the training and oversight of all camp leaders.
+Camp Quality Canada’s National Support Centre is made up of 6 staff involved in all aspects of establishing and supporting each of our 8 programs across Canada.

-The Sr. Director of Programs is involved in all aspects of camp and our services.
-While your local Camp Leadership Team is your primary contact for questions, you are also welcome and encouraged to contact her with other specific questions.
+While your local Camp Leadership Team is your primary contact for questions, you are also welcome and encouraged to contact the Sr. Director of Programs with other specific questions.